datngu/sarek_offline/README_old.md

 ## Step 1: Prepare Your Environment

-**Prerequisites**: Singularity or Apptainer must be available and callable on your system/HPC.
-Check this yourself or with your system administrator.
+**Preprequisites**: singularity or apptainer must avaiable and callable on your systen/HPC, you must check this yourself or with your system administrator.

 **You may skip this step if you already have Nextflow and gsutil installed.**

-- Create a conda environment for downloading reference files, pipeline, and containers.
+- Create a conda environment for downloading reference files, pipeline and containers.

+- You can skip this step if you already have Nextflow and gsutil installed.

 - Snakemake is optional, but good to have if you want to run benchmarking with NCBench workflow.